ADD CONDITION

 Menthol Sugar-Free temporarily relieves cough due to cold and occasional minor irritation or sore throat.

-How should adults and children over 5 use Menthol Sugar-Free?
+How should I use Menthol Sugar-Free?

-Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and can repeat this every 2 hours as needed.
+For adults and children 5 years and over, dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.
+For children under 5 years, ask a doctor.

 What should I do if my cough persists?